 Ammonia (NH3), a compound composed of nitrogen and hydrogen, plays a vital role in various chemical processes and industrial applications.
 Understanding the oxidation number of nitrogen in NH3 is fundamental for comprehending its chemical behavior and reactivity.
-This article will delve into the concept of oxidation numbers, provide a step-by-step guide to determining the oxidation number of nitrogen in NH3, explore the underlying principles, and address frequently asked questions related to this topic.
+This article will get into the concept of oxidation numbers, provide a step-by-step guide to determining the oxidation number of nitrogen in NH3, explore the underlying principles, and address frequently asked questions related to this topic.

 Understanding Oxidation Numbers